-- No visible tattoos, permanent or temporary, and no writing or drawing on the skin. - No make-up is permitted in classrooms. - No curlers, curling irons, hair dryers, etc., are allowed at school. - No hats are allowed in the building. - No dark glasses are allowed in the building.
+- No facial or body piercings are permitted. - No gauges, plugs (clear or otherwise), or bandaids are permitted to cover piercings.
+No clear place holders. - No visible tattoos, permanent or temporary, and no writing or drawing on the skin. - No make-up is permitted at school. - No curlers, curling irons, hair dryers, etc., are allowed at school. - No hats are allowed in the building. - No dark glasses are allowed in the building.